harryhaaren/iracing-telem/readme.md

+# Read only - potentially out of date!

+Please use the upstream developers repo: https://github.com/superfell/iracing-telem

 # iracing-telem

 This is a Rust port of the iRacing SDK for accessing telementry from a running instance of iRacing.